veliovgroup/Meteor-CRON-jobs/README.md

 CRON.setInterval(asyncTask, 60*60*1000);
 ```

-In this example, next task will not wait for current is ready:
+In this example, next task will not wait for current task is ready:
 ```javascript
 var syncTask = function (ready) {
   ready();